Target-Aware Early Stage Ranking: Method

 \subsection{Overall Model Architecture}

-Industry-standard Early Stage Ranking (ESR) models commonly employ a Two Tower design (components inside red dashed lines in Figure \ref{fig:GESR}).
-Each tower processes its respective RO or NRO inputs, and the independently learned embeddings are combined at the final scoring layer—often a simple dot product—to estimate user-item affinity.
+Industry-standard Early Stage Ranking (ESR) models commonly employ a Two Tower design (denoted 'Vanilla Two Tower Model' in Figure \ref{fig:TESR}).
+Each tower processes its respective RO or NRO inputs, and the independently learned embeddings are combined at the final scoring layer (denoted 'Overarch' in Figure \ref{fig:TESR})---often a simple dot product---to estimate user-item affinity.
 While scalable, this approach inherently limits the model’s ability to capture fine-grained, target-aware interactions between users and items, particularly for nuanced or context-dependent recommendations.

-To overcome these limitations, we introduce the Generative Early Stage Ranking (GESR) paradigm (Figure \ref{fig:GESR}), which integrates two key modules: \begin{enumerate} \item \textbf{MoA (Mixture of Attention):} a combination of various types of attention mechanisms. \begin{itemize} \item \textbf{HMA (Hard Matching based Attention):} A lightweight attention module that generates explicit cross signals, directly addressing the lack of user-item interaction modeling in standard Two Tower architectures. \item \textbf{Target-Aware Self Attention:} an advanced self-attention sequential module that processes a broader set of RO and NRO inputs to generate implicit, target-aware cross-signals \item \textbf{Cross Attention:} a pair of cross attention sequential modules, each focusing on RO and NRO, processing a heterogenous set of RO, NRO, and cross signals (including those from HMA), to generate implicit signals capturing complex user-item relationships \end{itemize} \item \textbf{MLPG (Multi-Logit Parameterized Gating):} A module that enriches the scoring layer by amplifying and dynamically emphasizing the most informative signals, thereby enhancing the model’s expressiveness and personalization capabilities. \end{enumerate} Together, these components enable GESR to model both explicit and implicit user-item interactions more effectively, resulting in improved recommendation quality and greater adaptability to complex user preferences.
+To overcome these limitations, we introduce the Target-Aware Early Stage Ranking (TESR) paradigm (Figure \ref{fig:TESR}), which integrates two key modules: \begin{enumerate} \item \textbf{MoA (Mixture of Attention):} a combination of various types of attention mechanisms. \begin{itemize} \item \textbf{HMA (Hard Matching based Attention):} A lightweight attention module (Figure \ref{fig:HMA}) that generates explicit cross signals, directly addressing the lack of user-item interaction modeling in standard Two Tower architectures. \item \textbf{Target-Aware Self Attention:} an advanced self-attention sequential module (Figure \ref{fig:attention} (1)) that processes a broader set of RO and NRO inputs to generate implicit, target-aware cross-signals \item \textbf{Cross Attention:} a pair of cross attention sequential modules (Figure \ref{fig:attention} (2)), each focusing on RO and NRO, processing a heterogenous set of cross signals (including those from HMA), to generate implicit signals capturing complex user-item relationships \end{itemize} \item \textbf{MLPG (Multi-Logit Parameterized Gating):} A module that enriches the scoring layer by amplifying and dynamically emphasizing the most informative signals, thereby enhancing the model’s expressiveness and personalization capabilities. \end{enumerate} Together, these components enable TESR to model both explicit and implicit user-item interactions more effectively, resulting in improved recommendation quality and greater adaptability to complex user preferences.